JeffreySarnoff/RollingFunctions.jl/docs/src/index.md

 #### Use an empty vector

-- this fills the extra indices with values obtained  by trimmin
+- this fills the extra indices with values obtained   by trimming

 - trimming evaluates the window function over available data
   - trimmed window spans are less than the specified window_span